probot/probot/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository
 1. Configure and install the dependencies: `npm install`
-1. Make sure the tests pass on your machine: `npm test`, note: these tests also apply the [linter][linter] and run the TypeScript compiler (`tsc`) to check for type errors, so there's no need to run these commands separately.
+1. Make sure the tests pass on your machine: `npm test`, note: these tests also run the TypeScript compiler (`tsc`) to check for type errors, so there's no need to run these commands separately.
 1. Create a new branch: `git checkout -b my-branch-name`
 1. Make your change, add tests, and make sure the tests still pass
 1. Push to your fork and [submit a pull request][pr]